jaskfla/compsci732-blurple-slide-deck/README.md

   - <kbd>space</kbd>&thinsp;<kbd>backspace</kbd>
 - Go directly to the first slide with <kbd>home</kbd>
 - Go directly to the last slide with <kbd>end</kbd>

+## 🦸 Acknowledgements

+Thanks to Marcin Wichary.
+The the JavaScript engine used here is adapted from the [accompanying code](https://github.com/mwichary/The-rectangle-behind-you) for his series [The rectangle behind you](https://medium.com/the-rectangle-behind-you/the-rectangle-behind-you-103179fcfc32).